Gramet/NTDS_project/README.md

 To do list :
 -

+- data exploration,
+- , then (optional) by combining and weighting the features

+Done :
+-

-- data exploration, find word predictors in text/description, find color predictors in sidebar and link color profile
+- find word predictors in text/description, find color predictors in sidebar and link color profile
 - (optional) provide image to [google feature extraction](https://cloud.google.com/vision) for example, find features predictors based on text
 - display predictors
-- create model for prediction, first with separate features, then (optional) by combining and weighting the features
+- create model for prediction, first with separate features

-Done :
--

 Project insight:
 -